I stared at him.

 Teck Ee Economic Rice (Joo Chiat, Bishan and Shenton Way)

-Early on in my business, I could only afford the $128 rent at Joo Chiat, and not much else.
+Early on in my business, I could only afford the $128 rent at the coworking space in Joo Chiat, and not much else.

 During those mornings, I would huff and puff and carry a huge bag of food to the office, and try to get work done.